networked-systems-iith/SecFRR/README.md

 4. Integrate the mechanism with your fast reroute system for continuous monitoring.

 ## Usage
-Detailed usage instructions and examples are provided in the documentation (`docs` directory).
-Review the documentation before deploying the attack detection mechanism in your network environment.
+Review the `dependencies\` before deploying the attack detection mechanism in your network environment.
+Instructions present in the README files.

 ## Contributions
 We welcome contributions from researchers and practitioners interested in enhancing the security of fast reroute systems.
 Whether it's code improvements, additional attack scenarios, or further validation, your input is valuable in fortifying network resilience against malicious threats.